RaaLabs/ubuntuinstallmedia/README.md

 `linux	/casper/vmlinuz autoinstall ds=nocloud-net\;s=http://my-config-files.com/ quiet  ---`

-An important thing to notice is that Grub parses the config a bit different than ISOlinux, so we need to escape the semicolon between the `ds=nocloud` and the `s=....` with a `\` as you can see in the config above.
+An important thing to notice is that Grub parses the config a bit differently than ISOlinux, so we need to escape the semicolon between the `ds=nocloud` and the `s=....` with a `\` as you can see in the config above.
 As mentioned, this is not necessary with the ISOlinux config, just the grub config.

 To actually make the USB, we start by formatting an USB stick with a `fat32` filesystem.